 Much of Nola Hatterman’s work has been lost or has not been inventoried.
 Occasionally supposed lost works pop up, such as Op het terras, On the terrace, Meisje, Girl, Trompettist, Trumpet player, Jazz, Danseres, Dancer, and Black Pieta.
 Sometimes the location is not clear.

 Above are images of works we are looking for.
 Unfortunately they ‘re not always of good quality.
 In De Nieuw Rotterdamsche Courant (24051929) I found a picture of her oil painting Kleurling (1929).
 Regarding the colour scheme: from the description it can be concluded that the ‘big figure, with the bare, yellow-brown torso’ wears blue pants.
 Elsewhere, in De Maasbode (05061929) the journalist speaks of ‘moody and somewhat sad blues and grays’.
 I’m very curious about this painting!
 Liggend naakt, Lying nude and Mevr.
 N., Mrs. N. were published in the monthly magazine for visual arts, June 1931 in an article of art critic Ro van Oven.
 Surinamese – also with the addition Frits Frezer – was in the catalogs of the artists’ associations Sint Lucas, De Brug and De Onafhankelijken (1930, 1931, 1932 respectively).
 The images were printed in black and white.
 Naakt, Nude, was auctioned at Sotheby’s in Amsterdam in 2001.
 In 1997 this auction house sold Ona.
 Possibly a work from 1926 (catalog De Onafhankelijken 1926).
 In 1999 the art historian Lia Ottes made a list of approximately 90 works by Nola Hatterman for her M.A. thesis Nola Hatterman, Haar leven en werk (her life and work), including the painting Jazz, jazz from (ca 1976).
 Paintings change hands in the course of time.
 Who is the current owner of this work?
-Information about these works by Nola Hatterman is very welcome.
-Please report it via the Forum or Contact.
+The avocado tree from 1956 was sold on Marktplaats three years ago.
+Again, the question is: who is its present owner?

 The latest ‘finds’.